-The Black Crappie Option is best suited for ponds bigger than 5 acres, although there are always exceptions to the rule.
+The Black Crappie Pond Option is best suited for ponds bigger than 5 acres and the Hybrid Crappie Pond Option is best suited for ponds less than 2 acres.
+Although there are always exceptions to the rule.
 Successful black crappie ponds require healthy populations of 8 to 15" largemouth bass and lots of submerged habitat.
 Black crappie ponds can be difficult to manage and should be monitored closely to continue good fishing.

 Well managed ponds not fed, fertilized or aerated should support 300 to 500 pounds of fish per acre.
 Fed, fertilized or aerated ponds can support 800 to 1000 pounds of fish per acre.